 A group called the International Capital Market Association has convened issuers, buyers, and underwriters of green bonds to update and refine the principles.
 “It’s important to know that an investment is undeniably and categorically an environmental positive, whether by reducing greenhouse gases or improving the quality of a waterway,” says Cheryl Smith, a managing partner who leads fixed-income investments at Trillium Asset Management, which buys green bonds.

 What’s harder to know is the extent to which green bonds are enabling new projects — a concept known, inelegantly, as “additionality.”
 This fall, MIT refinanced a series of bonds that were originally used to construct energy efficient buildings on its campus, and it designated $370 million of the new bond as green.
-This is standard practice — refinancing is a core function of
+This is standard practice — refinancing is a core function of bond markets, and it frees up money for other purposes — but it doesn’t deliver new environmental benefits.

 Proponents of green bonds say that all the buzz they are generating is, by itself, valuable because it raises awareness of green investments.
 Governments and businesses are making new connections with environmentally oriented investors, they say.
 If investors in the fixed-income market, where an estimated $80 billion to $100 billion of bonds are sold every year, shift even a fraction of their purchases to green bonds, they will provide new and much-needed financing for low-carbon infrastructure.
 If money continues to flow into green bonds, their yields — that is, the interest they pay, which is currently the same as ordinary bonds — could drop, which would make green projects cheaper to build.